Rainbell129/Obsidian-Homepage/README.md

 1. Install Dataview, Banners, React Components, Admonition and Activity History (Quickadd optional);
 2. The theme Blue Topaz is suggested;
 3. Enable React Components; Create a components folder and put "music and birthday countdown.md" in it;
-4. Add the two css files to your css snippets;
+4. Add the two css files to your css snippets folder;
 5. Dataview: enable dataviewjs and inline queries;
 6. Admonition: create an "ad-col2" view with no background colors and no codeblock names;

 <img width="400" alt="Screen Shot 2022-01-11 at 11 48 36 PM" src="https://user-images.githubusercontent.com/58488160/148975172-0553c210-6b53-4f39-b00e-e8bfd28cabc9.png">

-7. Open the 00.Homepage note in your vault and get all sections personalized.
+7. Open the `00.
+Homepage.md` note in your vault and get all sections personalized.

 ## Extra notes
 1. To use birthday countdown function, you'll need to create a page with the name of the persons/pets you'd like to have a countdown for and add "birthday: YYYY-MM-DD" in the YAML.